A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: The lens catalogue

 \subsection{The search by visual inspection}

-The HST images were inspected by two of the authors: RSP for the ACS images and RK for the WFC3 images, using a web browser and a Python interface designed to ease the image display with custom intensity levels and scales adopted to each individual image, hence allowing us to explore the full dynamic range of the HST images.
+The HST images were inspected by two of the authors: RSP for the ACS images and RK for the WFC3 images.
+We use for this purpose a simple {\tt Python} interface designed to ease the image display with custom intensity levels and scales.
+The purpose of the interface is to allow us explore quickly the full dynamic range of the images.
 This is particularly useful to detect rings and arcs in the inner parts of galaxies and groups of galaxies, even without subtraction of the foreground light.
-This tool allows us to zoom into region of 500$\times$500~pixels and generates {\tt jpeg and fits} cut-outs images of the candidates.
+This tool divides the images into rectangular grid of regions of 500 $\times$ 500 pixels which are inspected one at a time with 100\% zoom and generates {\tt jpeg and fits} cut-outs images of the candidates.
 The coordinates of any candidate are obtained by interfacing with the Aladin Sky Atlas\footnote{http://aladin.u-strasbg.fr/}.
 This simple tool allows us to inspect seven to ten HST frames per hour.

-Some lens candidates were found right in the middle of the exposures, hence suggesting they were the primary targets for the observations.
-We identify those as being parts of already existing major lens catalogs including BELLS \citep{2012brownstein}, CASTLES\footnote{http://www.cfa.harvard.edu/castles/}, SL2S \citep{Cabanac2007}, SLACS \citep{2006ApJ...638..703B, 2008ApJ...682..964B} and SWELLS \citep{2011MNRAS.417.1601T}.
-Obviously, we did not included these lenses in our catalogue, as they are not the result of a blind search.
+Some of the fields we use are pointed observations of known gravitational lenses.
+We identify those as being parts of previous lens catalogues including BELLS \citep{2012brownstein}, CASTLE\footnote{http://www.cfa.harvard.edu/castles/}, SL2S \citep{Cabanac2007}, SLACS \citep{2006ApJ...638..703B, 2008ApJ...682..964B} and SWELLS \citep{2011MNRAS.417.1601T}.
+We do not include these lenses in our catalogue, as they are not the result of a blind search, but we use the corresponding images for our blind search for new lenses.
+Note that CASTLE and SL2S contain very few ACS/F814W images and that the combined SLACS, SWELLS and BELLS samples cover only 0.3\degr$^2$ of the sky, i.e. 4\% of our surveyed area.
+Clustering of lenses in the field of already known strong lenses \citep[e.g.][]{Fassnacht2006} is therefore unlikely to bias significantly our sample towards artificially large numbers of lenses.

-A total of 40 new lens candidates were found in the ACS images (Figs.~\ref{fig:acscompo1}, \ref{fig:acscompo2} and \ref{fig:acscompo3}) and nine more in the WFC3 images (Fig.~\ref{fig:WFC3compo1}).
-Color image composites were built for 16 lenses that had observations in at least two filters (Fig~\ref{fig:ACScolor}), helping to discriminate better between the foreground lens and the source.
-The filters used to built those color images are shown in Table~\ref{tab:colorfilters}.
-We stress that we do not use the color information as a mean to select the candidates.
+A total of 40 new lens candidates was found in the ACS images (Figs.~\ref{fig:acscompo1}, \ref{fig:acscompo2} \& \ref{fig:acscompo3}) and nine more in the WFC3 images (Fig.~\ref{fig:WFC3compo1}).
+Colour image composites were built for 16 lenses that had observations in at least two filters (Fig.~\ref{fig:ACScolor}), helping to discriminate better between the foreground lens and the source.
+The filters used to built those colour images are shown in Table~\ref{tab:colorfilters}.
+We stress that we do not use the colour information as a mean to select the candidates.